CogniQ/CogniQ/README.md

 ### Not really a rant

 I know I seem like a hypocrite to write what I wrote about langchain, then turn around and use haystack.
 Indeed, the same problems of using frameworks continue to exist.
 I have to study both the framework and the API.
-And stepping outside the limit of the framework has me maintaining a [fork](https://github.com/CogniQ/haystack).

 But, [haystack](https://haystack.deepset.ai/) is a solid framework, and I have a day job.